Etale and crystalline companions, I: Higher-dimensional varieties

 It thus remains to prove (a) for general $X$ using the truth of (b) for curves.
 For this, we may assume that $X$ is irreducible; moreover, by Corollary~\ref{C:pure after restriction}, we may check the claim after replacing $X$ with an open dense subscheme.
 We may also make a constant twist on $\calE$; hence by Lemma~\ref{L:pointwise weights}, we may assume that the multiset of $\iota$-weights of $\calE$ has least element $0$ with some multiplicity $m$, and that for each $x\in X^\circ$ the product of the corresponding roots of $P(\calE_x,T)$ is a root of unity of order dividing some fixed positive integer $N$.

-After shrinking $X$, we may apply Remark~\ref{R:elementary fibration} to $\calF := \wedge^{mN} (\calE^{\oplus N})$.
+After shrinking $X$ and enlarging $k$, we may apply Lemma~\ref{L:elementary fibration} and Remark~\ref{R:elementary fibration} to $\calF := \wedge^{mN} (\calE^{\oplus N})$.
 On each fiber of $f$, we may apply the induction hypothesis to produce a weight filtration of $\calF$; the first step of this filtration is an object of rank $1$ with all Frobenius eigenvalues equal to 1, so by Lemma~\ref{L:pole order} it is trivial.
-It follows that the pushforward $f_* \calF$ is trivial of rank $1$; we may thus pull back to obtain a trivial rank-$1$ subobject of $\calF$.
+On some open subscheme $V$ of $S$, we may form the pushforward $f_* \calF$ in a manner compatible with arbitrary base change (Remark~\ref{R:elementary fibration}); this pushforward must therefore be trivial of rank 1, and we may pull back to obtain a trivial rank-$1$ subobject of $\calF$ (initially on $f^{-1}(V)$, but by Lemma~\ref{L:restriction functor} this subobject extends over $X$).
 By multilinear algebra, we recover a subobject of $\calE$ of rank $m$; this is a contradiction unless $m = \rank(\calE)$, meaning that $\calE$ is $\iota$-pure of weight $0$. \end{proof}

 \begin{remark} An alternate approach to proving Theorem~\ref{T:weight filtration} would be to use the fact that part (a) can be checked after an alteration; in light of Proposition~\ref{P:alter to tame}, this means that it suffices to check (a) under the additional assumption that $\calE$ is tame.
 In this context, one can obtain very strong versions of Lefschetz slicing; see \S\ref{sec:abe-esnault}. \end{remark}